 - Manufacturing Systems

 The courses listed above are meant to help you create your high school plan.
 If you have not already done so, talk to a school counselor or parent about the courses you are considering taking.

 - have a high school diploma or GED;

-- have a bachelor's degree in manufacturing engineering or a closely related field;
+- complete a bachelor's degree in manufacturing engineering or a closely related field;

 Education after high school